Gandhi-Mandela-Freire Fellowship Programme

 -

-The above approach also critically focusses on the neglected/marginalised/forgotten/demonised foundational "roots education" of a 'eco-socio-spiritual being' -- the educational immersion covering such aspects philosophy, spirituality, meanings, virtues, values, peace, dialogue, art, compassion, and being.
+The approach also critically focusses on the neglected/marginalised/forgotten/demonised foundational "roots education" for nurturing a 'eco-socio-spiritual being' -- the educational immersion through such aspects philosophy, spirituality, meanings, virtues, values, peace, dialogue, art and performance, empathy, compassion, and being.